radix-ratio/radix-ratio/README.md

+Hi, I'm Kacper!
+I'm a full-stack development enthusiast and a certified programmer technician in Poland.
+When I'm not coding, you can find me on the badminton court or spending time with my two adorable hamsters.
+I'm passionate about building websites and continuously learning to grow in the field of web development.

 # 💫 About Me:
 🔭  I’m currently working on improving my coding skills and building personal projects. <br>
 👯  I’m looking to collaborate on open-source projects or projects that align with my interests. <br>
 🤝  I’m looking for help with my projects and guidance from experienced developers. <br>
 ✉️   You can contact me at [k.kacper.korzeniewski@gmail.com](mailto:k.kacper.korzeniewski@gmail.com) <br>
 🌱  I’m currently learning full-stack development with The Odin Project. <br>
-💬 Ask me about my projects, badminton, or my hamsters!
+💬  Ask me about my projects, badminton, or my hamsters! <br>
 ⚡  Fun fact: I'm a student by day and a badminton enthusiast by night. <br>

 ## 🌐 Socials:
 [![Discord](https://img.shields.io/badge/Discord-%237289DA.svg?logo=discord&logoColor=white)](https://discord.gg/discord.gg/cTgffawq)